schatzlab/appliedgenomics2020/assignments/assignment4/README.md

 Download chromosome 22 from build 38 of the human genome from here:
 [http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr22.fa.gz](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr22.fa.gz)

 **NOTE** The variants are reported using version 37 of the reference genome, but the annotation is for version 38.
 Fortunately, you can 'lift-over' the variants to the coordinates on the new reference genome using several avaible tools.
-I recommmend the [USCS liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver) that can do this in batch by converting the variants into BED format.
+I recommmend the [UCSC liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver) that can do this in batch by converting the variants into BED format.
 Note, some variants may not successfully lift over, especially if they become repetitive and/or missing in the new reference, so please make a note of how many variants fail liftover.

 - Question 1a.
 How much of the genome is annotated as a gene?